gsoft-inc/wl-squide/docs/guides/add-authentication.md

 });
 ```

+!!!warning
+Our security department reminds you to refrain from using a fake `LocalStorageSessionManager` in a production application :blush:
+!!!

 ## Authentication boundary

-Create a new React Router's authentication boundary component using the [useIsAuthenticated]() hook:
+Create a new React Router authentication boundary component using the [useIsAuthenticated]() hook:

-> Internally, the `useIsAuthenticated` hook use the `sessionAccessor` function that we created previously to determine whether or not the user is authenticated.
+> Internally, the `useIsAuthenticated` hook utilize the `sessionAccessor` function that we created previously to determine whether or not the user is authenticated.

 ```tsx !#5 host/src/AuthenticationBoundary.tsx
 import { Navigate, Outlet } from "react-router-dom";